russellbits/Writing/Poetry/in-between-dreamy-guesses/poem.md

 but know that
 while looking for a handhold
 the leap is better and will not be safe.
-It's a cliff that not-dreaming.
+It's a cliff that not-dreaming.oo